simplicitesoftware/docs/content/CTG_50_docs/CTG_25_front/LSN_10_theme/theme.md

-Theme Editor presentation and overview
+Theme Editor: Presentation and Overview
 ======================================

-This document presents the **Theme Editor** tool of Simplicité, and explains how it works, illustrating its features and the possible customizations you can perform when using it.
+This document introduces Simplicité’s **Theme Editor**, a tool designed for *customizing the visual identity of your instance*, whether for the designer interface or the user interface.
+The Theme Editor provides the *flexibility* to align your instance’s appearance with personal preferences, organizational branding guidelines, or specific design requirements.

 ![](simplicite-mazette-form.png)

-This tool will allow you to customize the theme of your instance (both designer and user) according either to your personal tastes or specific guidelines or identity.
+Through this document, we will provide an understanding of how the tool works, its *key features*, and the *extensive customization* options available.
+We’ll explore how you can leverage it to enhance both *functionality* and *aesthetics*, ensuring an optimized and cohesive user experience.

 ## Tool Overview

-Theme Editor is accessible from the themes list *User Interface > Themes*, when selecting an existing theme using the *Preview* button.
+The Theme Editor is accessible from the themes list located under **User Interface > Themes** To begin using it, select an existing theme and click the **Preview** button.

 ![](theme-editor-overview.png)

-This tool allows you to customize your instances design globally, giving you control over all of the elements' style.
+This tool enables you to *manage and customize* the overall design of your instance with a *global scope*, offering complete control over the styles of **every UI element**.
+Whether you aim to create a dark, light, or specialized theme, the **Theme Editor** allows you to apply consistent design elements across your platform.

-**Example**: here are few example already created and available in the default Simplicité's solution.
+**Examples of Default Themes:**: Simplicité includes several predefined themes as part of its default solution:

-* **ThemeAdmin**: main administrator theme created with `Dark Base`, used mainly by Simplicité's administrator or *designer users*.
+* **ThemeAdmin**: a primary theme for *administrators*, created from the `Dark Base`.
+It is mainly used by administrators or designer users who prefer a dark mode interface.
 <details>
 <summary>ThemeAdmin Overview</summary>

 ![](theme-admin-overview.png)
 </details>

-* **ThemeDesign**: theme made up from `Light Base` this theme is the equivalent of the *ThemeAdmin* for users that would prefer light mode.
+* **ThemeDesign**: built from the `Light Base`, this theme mirrors the **ThemeAdmin** in functionality but caters to those who prefer a *lighter mode*.
 <details>
 <summary>ThemeDesign Overview</summary>

 ![](theme-design-overview.png)
 </details>

-* **ThemeEtat**: this theme is created based on the *DSFR* design norms from & for french government.
-It is applied to there solutions in order to follow specific rules of contrasts and spacings.
+* **ThemeEtat**: designed following the *DSFR* (French government) *design norms*.
+It adheres to strict rules of **contrast**, **spacing**, and **accessibility** to meet public sector guidelines.
 <details>
 <summary>ThemeEtat Overview</summary>

 ![](theme-etat-overview.png)
 </details>

-> 2 new themes (Dark & Light) are coming, matching the Simplicité's new look & identity !
+> ***Coming Soon:*** Two new themes (Dark & Light) aligned with Simplicité’s brand new look and identity !

 <details>
 <summary>"Mazette" Themes Overview</summary>